Are you learning Japanese or planning to move to Japan? Then, chances are you might consider the JLPT—the Japanese Language Proficiency Test.

 Anyone wishing to take the test should register at least two to three months in advance (check the official website for exact dates).

 You can register by email or online only during the registration period.

-You can also visit your nearest centers, along with a passport-sized photograph, the registration fee, and a photo-identity card like a passport, driving license.
-Finally, fill the complete application form.
+You can also visit your nearest centers, along with a passport-sized photograph, the registration fee, and a photo-identity card like a passport or driving license.
+Then, finally, fill out the complete application form.

-The authority conduct JLPT twice a year – July and December, in various cities inside and outside of Japan.
-In some locations, they run only once per year.
+The authority conduct JLPT twice a year – July and December, in various cities inside and outside Japan.
+However, in some locations, they run only once per year.

 For example, in the USA, you can take JLPT on the first Sunday of December.
-In comparison, you can take twice in India (July and December).
+You can take it twice in India (July and December).

-As of January 2021, there are 47 testing venues in Japan, 274 overseas centers in 94 countries worldwide.
-The total number of candidates has surpassed 1 million in 2017.
+As of January 2023, 47 testing venues are in Japan and 274 overseas centers in 94 countries worldwide.
+The total number of candidates surpassed 1 million in 2017.

 There are 8 test JLPT centers in India — Bengaluru, Chennai, Kolkata, Mumbai, New Delhi, Pune, Santiniketan (West Bengal), and Salem (Tamil Nadu).